29 years and counting, the evolution, the artistry and the worker bee mentality

 In spring 2008, Peter was invited to join Kurt Elling, Jon Hendricks, and Mark Murphy for a ‘concept concert’, the Four Brothers.
 He is also a member of the vocal group Moss, which combines the talents of Luciana Souza, Kate McGarry, Theo Bleckmann, and Lauren Kinhan.
 The debut album by Moss was named one of the best CDs of the past decade by Downbeat.
 Peter continues to perform with his own band in venues domestically and internationally.
 He has also recently begun a new duo called Foolish Hearts with bassist Matt Aronoff which just released its first studio project (an EP entitled New Definition) and has already had two tours of Europe and the States.
 Peter has also worked with Bobby McFerrin (lending his voice to McFerrin’s recent ‘Vocabularies’ project), Michael Brecker, Meredith Monk, Fred Hersch, George Benson, Kenny Werner, David Byrne, Jim Hall, Larry Goldings, the Roches, Jonatha Brooke, Bill Charlap, Betty Buckley, Joshua Redman, Janis Siegel, Denise Donatelli and many others.
 Peter recently wrote the musical score with composer/conductor Adam Waite for the PBS documentary film, ‘No Job for a Woman’, which tells the account of women reporters in WWII, as well as writing his first full-fledged musical with Chicago playwright Cheri Coons about the life, loves and art of Austrian painter Gustav Klimt.
 Peter’s music was recently featured in NYC’s Playwright’s Horizons production of a new play called THIS by Melissa Gibson.
 He is regularly asked to lead master classes and workshops around the world, and as guest conductor has directed All State groups including New York, Colorado, Iowa, Pennsylvania, and Illinois.

 Vocalist and composer Lauren Kinhan has been creating genre-merging music for years as evidenced on her three solo CD’s, Circle in a Square, Avalon and Hardly Blinking and her contributions to New York Voices’ recordings.
+In 2017, she releases her first all standard CD paying tribute to the great jazz vocalist Nancy Wilson.
 Her musical ideas shake up traditional confines and create a listening experience led by an accomplished creative and curious mind.
 Circle in a Square has solidifed Lauren’s place in the composer circle with her latest project garnering accolades; “The melody and narrative are all on stage.
 You need to keep coming back to this to get the whole point of jazz,” said Ken Blanchard of JazznotesSDP, and Richard Kamins of Step Tempest wrote, “…it’s the strength of the songs and the vocals that makes the deepest impression.
 Ms. Kinhan’s emotional delivery, her ability to bend a note to make a word sustain, and the poetry is a joy to return to time and again.”
 Lauren’s training in jazz and deep connection to the singer/songwriter narrative have developed a voice and style that is expressive and fearless while her love of prose keep her dreaming of ways to lead her listeners on different adventures.

 Circle in a Square was partially funded by a successful Kickstarter campaign and released in January 2014 to rave reviews!
 Lauren partnered with Elliot Scheiner (Steely Dan, Fleetwood Mac) to produce the recording featuring the amazing talents of Ben Wittman (drums), Andy Ezrin (piano), Dave Finck (bass), and Will Lee (bass) as the core underbelly.
 The project also features special guests Randy Brecker, Romero Lubambo, Chuck Loeb, Donny McCaslin, Joel Frahm, Gary Versace and Peter Eldridge.
 It’s another collection of her original songs with a wide range of stories told through mood struck landscapes.
 Of the compositions, Allaboutjazz said, “the opening tune is the title piece and is such a perfectly constructed song with a jazz-pop sensibility, it might be the contemporary missing link of what Frank Sinatra was in the 1940s and ’50s.’
 And Christopher Loudon of Jazz Times wrote, “She has never shone brighter.”